A person may apply to the County Court of Victoria to undo the legal effect of an adoption order. This is known as ‘discharge of adoption'.

 The discharge provisions of the current Adoption Actapplies to any adoption order granted in Victoria under any Adoption Act that was the law at the time.

-The consent of birth parents and adoptive parents is not required for the Court to make a discharge order.
+The consent of natural parents and adoptive parents is not required for the Court to make a discharge order in relation to an adult adopted person.
 The other parties to the adoption may oppose the application for the discharge of an adoption order.
 In such cases the application may proceed to a contested hearing in the Court.

 Adopted from another country